 Declaration of gifts and donations

-Please remember that you should not approach anyone for donations, all donations or offers of support should be channelled through Ben
+Please remember that you should not approach anyone for donations, all donations or offers of support should be channelled through Nicola

-NHS England has guidance interests (or conflicts of interest) that arise.
+NHS England have guidance on conflicts of interest that arise.

 Enhanced safety, health and wellbeing review